zhudavi2/SP2-HDM/README.txt

 - Human development, or human development index (HDI), is now dependent on 4 stats: Life expectancy (in years; LE), mean years of schooling (MYS), expected years of schooling (EYS), and GNI per capita.
 This is to match the United Nations Development Programme's method of calculating human development (but with a $60,000 maximum for GNI per capita for the mod's purposes).
 - For the mod's purposes, GDP and GNI are treated as the same thing.
 - LE, MYS, and EYS increase and decrease depending on your country's stability and budgetary spending.
 - The country information window will display the numerical values of your country's HDI, LE, MYS, and EYS, as well as the world average HDI.
+(Removed in V2.)

 Internal political sphere changes:
 - Reduce how much government stability contributes to birth rate.
 This is partially to prevent highly-developed and stable countries having unrealistic population booms.